 Giancarlo Guerrero is the Music Director of the Nashville Symphony Orchestra and concurrently holds the position of Principal Guest Conductor of The Cleveland Orchestra Miami Residency.
-Last year, Giancarlo Guerrero led the Nashville Symphony to a Grammy win for a second consecutive year with the recording of American composer Joseph Schwantner’s Concerto for Percussion and Orchestra.
-His previous recording with the orchestra of Michael Daugherty’s Metropolis Symphony and Deus Ex Machina won three 2011 Grammy Awards, including the category of Best Orchestral Performance.
+Giancarlo Guerrero has led the Nashville Symphony to several Grammy wins in consecutive years with the recording of American composer Joseph Schwantner’s Concerto for Percussion and Orchestra and with Michael Daugherty’s Metropolis Symphony and Deus Ex Machina which won three Grammy Awards in 2011, including the category of Best Orchestral Performance.
 An advocate of new music and contemporary composers, Guerrero has collaborated with and championed the works of several of America’s most respected composers, including John Adams, John Corigliano, Osvaldo Golijov, Jennifer Higdon, Michael Daugherty, Roberto Sierra, and Richard Danielpour.
+Recordings of music by Richard Danielpour and Roberto Sierra will be released early this season.
+Guerrero’s recording of the Bela Fleck Banjo Concerto, again with the Nashville Symphony was released recently by Deutsche Gramophon.

 In recent seasons Guerrero has appeared with many of the major North American orchestras, including the symphony orchestras of Baltimore, Boston, Cincinnati, Cleveland, Dallas, Houston, Seattle, Toronto, Vancouver, the Philadelphia Orchestra, and the National Symphony in Washington, DC.
 He has also appeared at several major US summer festivals including the Los Angeles Philharmonic at the Hollywood Bowl and The Cleveland Orchestra at Blossom Music Festival.

 Early in his career, Guerrero worked regularly with the Costa Rican Lyric Opera and in recent seasons has conducted new productions of Carmen, La bohème and Rigoletto.
 Future plans include productions at the Houston Grand Opera and Marseille Opera.
-In February 2008, he gave the Australian premiere of Osvaldo Golijov’s one-act opera Ainadamar at the Adelaide Festival, to great acclaim.
+In February 2008, he gave the Australian premiere of Osvaldo Golijov’s one-act opera Ainadamar at the Adelaide Festival.

 Giancarlo Guerrero is represented by Jessica Ford at Intermusica, email@example.com.